Protecting Your Privacy

 - Hold violators accountable with civil and criminal penalties if they violate a patient’s privacy rights.

 Coffee Regional Medical Center believes maintaining patient confidentiality is one of our highest priorities.
-Please read our Notice of Privacy Practices (PDF File).
+Questions?
+Please get in touch with our privacy officer.

 1101 Ocilla Road